acao/rikki.dev/pages/posts/npm-libraries-should-not-bundle-dependencies.md

 ---
-title: NPM Libraries With Bundled Dependencies are a supply chain risk (and more)
+title: NPM Libraries With Bundled Dependencies are a Supply Chain Risk! (and more)
 date: 2023-06-14
 ---